 EXP: Zoe was an only child, raised mainly by a deranged alcoholic father from the age of 5, with the ‘help’ of her grandmother (until her death) for the next 5 yrs.
-Joe had once been a prominent business man, who lost everything because of his severe alcohol addiction, monumental self-loathing & a hatred of women.
-Early on he had divorced his wife Sara as an unfit mother & bribed a judge to gain custody of Zoe (so he wouldn’t be alone!).
+Joe had once been a prominent business man, who lost everything because of his severe addiction, monumental self-loathing & a hatred of women.
+Early on he had divorced his wife Sara as an ‘unfit mother’, bribing a judge to gain custody of Zoe (so he wouldn’t be alone!).

 He claimed Sara was stalking them & that if she ever got a hold of Zoe she would severely harm her.
 Actually, Sara was trying to connect with her daughter, but it turned out that she was an alcoholic too.

-Joe so convinced his daughter of being in mortal danger that she spent many years trying to be as invisible as possible, wearing no makeup, bland clothes & plain draggy hair – always looking over her shoulder so she wouldn’t be kidnapped.
+Joe so convinced his daughter of being in mortal danger that she spent many years trying to be as physically invisible as possible, wearing bland clothes, plain draggy hair& no makeup – always looking over her shoulder so she wouldn’t be kidnapped.

 A few years after High School & some years into weekly therapy she began attending Al-Anon meetings, where she met another beginner & they formed an instant bond – Zoe acting out of her Child’s Child ego state (very bright but naive) & Jenny from her Child’s Parent E.S. (very protective but controlling).

 In many ways Jenny was the opposite of Zoe – dramatic, tall, well dressed, outspoken, well-educated & traveled, with a more conventional family, but with a lot of early trauma from several sources.